 Start with the workflow, not the feature list

-A good POS system should fit the way your team sells.
-For a retail store, that may mean fast barcode scanning, refunds, discounts, and stock updates.
-For a restaurant, it may mean tables, tickets, kitchen routing, QR ordering, and payment flow.
+A good POS system should fit the way your team sells before it promises a long list of modules.
+For a retail store, that may mean barcode checkout, product lookup, customer accounts, refunds, laybys, discounts, and stock updates that happen without double entry.

 Check local payment and support needs